sixty-north/cosmic-ray/docs/testrunners.rst

 Implementing a test runner
 --------------------------

-To implement a new test runner you need to create a new plugin in the directory plugins/test-runners/.
+To implement a new test runner you need to create a new package.
 An example is provided at the end.

 The test runner must inherit TestRunner.
 Test Runner has 3 methods: